SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-03-google-translate-review.md

 Italian got the worst reviews, for some reason.

 Kind of amusing.
 Not for use in serious applications like the UN.
-But this blog _aspires_ to be "kind of amusing", so I think I'll keep it.
+But this blog _aspires_ to be just "kind of amusing", so I think I'll keep it.

 ## The Real Conclusion